AFST 120 - (BH, CC) African Labor EconomicsSemester Hours: 3

 Work, working people and working class movements in modern Africa are the focus of this introductory course.
 Through contemporary and historical cross-country studies of workers in a wide variety of economic, political and institutional settings, we will evaluate rival perspectives on a host of interesting and controversial topics.
 These include changing occupational and industrial formations, gender and racial/ethnic gaps in jobs and income, poverty and inequality, immigration, urban informal employment, worker training and health care, labor unions, government’s regulatory and job creation roles.
 This is a distribution course in both the Behavioral Social Sciences and the Cross-Cultural categories.

-One introductory economics course, or LABR 1A or instructor’s permission.
-Credit given either for ECO 120, LABR 120 or AFST 120.
+One introductory economics course or LABR 001A or instructor’s permission.
+Credit given either for this course or ECO 120 or LABR 120 , not both.

 Click here for Summer I 2020 course offering(s).

 Click here for Summer II 2020 course offering(s).

 Click here for Summer III 2020 course offering(s).

 Add to Personal Catalog (opens a new window)